 An Overheating Firestick

-If it is not your Internet connection that is the problem, then there could be the possibility that your Firestick has become too hot.
-This happens when the Firestick is connected up to the charger and continuously streaming content even when the television is switched off.
-The problem becomes worse during the summertime when indoor temperatures are that much higher.
+If it is not your Internet connection that is the problem, then there could be the possibility that your Fire TV Stick that can be found here has become too hot.
+This happens when the Firestick is connected to the charger and continuously stream content even when the television is switched off.
+The problem becomes worse when indoor temperatures are that much higher during the summertime.